oyvindstegard/nrkrip/README.md

 nrkrip - Rip video streams from nrk.no
 ======================================

+*Note: this utility no longer works properly, as NRK changed their streaming methods a while back.
+I have no incentives to fix it yet, but leave it here for inspiration*

 Command line utility to rip video streams from the Norwegian national broadcasting service NRK.no.